Quantum computational chemistry: Quantum computational chemistry algorithms

 \subsubsection{Quantum subspace expansion}

-The quantum subspace expansion method uses a polynomial number of additional measurements to find the excited states of a quantum system~\cite{PhysRevA.95.042308}.
-The motivation for this method is that the 3- and 4-particle reduced density matrices (RDM), which can be used to find the excited eigenstates, can be recovered by expanding the ground state in a subspace.
+The quantum subspace expansion (QSE) method was originally introduced to find excited states~\cite{PhysRevA.95.042308}, but has proven to be one of the most useful techniques introduced to near-term quantum computational chemistry, with benefits including better ground state estimation (discussed below) and mitigation of hardware errors (discussed in Sec.~\ref{Subsec:SubspaceMitigation}).

-The authors consider the linear response subspace around the fermionic ground state.
-This subspace is spanned by the states $a_i^\dag a_j \ket{E_0}$ for all possible $i, j$.
+The original formulation of the QSE used a polynomial number of additional measurements to find the excited states of a quantum system~\cite{PhysRevA.95.042308}.
+The motivation for this was that the higher order reduced density matrices (RDMs) can be obtained by expanding the wavefunction in a subspace around the ground state.
+These RDMs can then be used to find the linear response excited eigenstates. \textcite{PhysRevA.95.042308} considered the single excitation linear response subspace around the fermionic ground state.
+This subspace is spanned by the states $a_i^\dag a_j \ket{E_0}$ for all possible $i, j$, which corresponds to measuring the 3- and 4-RDMs.
 This is designed to target the low-lying excited states, which are assumed to differ from the ground state by a small number of excitations.

 The excited states can be found by solving a generalised eigenvalue problem in fermionic Fock space